buoncubi/arch_skeleton/README.md

 For simplicity and showing purposes, we consider a scenario with the following assumptions.
  - The robot moves in a 2D environment without obstacles.
  - Given a current and target position, the robot plans a trajectory to follow, i.e., a list of via points.
-Then it follows the trajectory by reaching each via point.
+Then, it follows the trajectory by reaching each via point.
 The distance between via points is small enough to disregard the positions within two via points (e.g., for representing the current robot pose).
  - The user can only say simple (and predefined) commands to the robot through the speech-based